Seasons and health

 The temperature and wind make the world move around the sun.
 Through the changes between earth rotation and sun, the temperature increases or decreases, producing the four main seasons of spring, summer, autumn and winter.

 In the Tibetan medical system these four seasons are furthermore divided into six.
 Each season has two months.
 They are called dhue-tsig in Tibetan, which means ‘joints‘ or ‘part of time‘.
 The six seasons concept is related to the changes of the subtle elements energy and qualities of body and food items into other qualities, according to the season dominant element.
 The detailed information and the rotations of the sun, moon, earth and their influence may to be learned from the traditional astrology and astronomy systems.
 A difference of roughly fourty-five days, or even sometimes two months (e.g. 13-month year), can be found between the Gregorian and Tibetan calendars as one is based on the sun and the other one on the moon.
-Therefore the Tibetan spring season usually falls around the middle of February (see the table).
+Therefore the Tibetan spring season usually falls around the middle of February (see the table below).

 In short, the increase of earth temperature is called ‘spring season‘ (which traditionally means the beginning of the earth life) and the peak of temperature happens in summer.